 7. Have a clear understanding of the demands of your choice:

-Most careers have specific conditions which are associated with them.
+Most careers have specific conditions that are associated with them.
 For example, most people engaged in the real estate sector work outdoors.
 All lawyers have to spend a considerable amount of their time in getting acquainted with the new laws that are being incorporated.

 Most miners have to work in inhospitable working conditions all day long.
-Therefore, you need to find out the conditions like the level of work pressure, hours of work, amount of travel, the level of responsibility etc. Make sure that you will be able to handle the work conditions in the specific industry.
+Therefore, you need to find out the conditions like the level of work pressure, hours of work, amount of travel, the level of responsibility, etc. Make sure that you will be able to handle the work conditions in the specific industry.